 This Shark vacuum features the brand's Lift-Away system, which means the canister detaches to provide a longer reach.

 Besides the fact that it sucks up hair, this vacuum is packed with other handy features, including LED headlights for seeing under the furniture, a crevice and upholstery tool for specialty cleaning, and on-board tool storage.
 It also has a built-in HEPA filter to remove allergens while it cleans.

-- Read our full Shark Vertex Upright Vacuum review for more insight into this powerful vacuum.
+- Read our full Shark Vertex Upright Vacuum review for more insight.

 If our top pick, the Dyson Outsize, hasn't whetted your appetite for a cordless.
 Tineco's Pure One S11 is primed to compete, and at a fraction of the cost.

 Easy to use